openebs/website/website/src/blogs/2017-10-23-how-to-install-openebs-with-kubernetes-using-minikube.md

 title: How to Install OpenEBS with Kubernetes using MiniKube
 author: Murat Karslioglu
 author_info: VP @OpenEBS & @MayaData_Inc.
 Lives to innovate!
 Opinions my own!
-tags: Container, Docker, Minikube, Kubernetes, Solutions, Openebs
+tags: Container, Docker, Minikube, Kubernetes, Solutions, OpenEBS
 date: 22-10-2017
 excerpt: Whether you are a newbie to Kubernetes looking for a small setup to start or a developer who uses Kubernetes on a daily basis, Minikube is the tool that helps you quickly set up and run a Kubernetes environment locally.
 ---